I would like to have detailed instructions on how to use Cisco's recently implemented NetFlow 9 in ASA 5500 security and firewall appliances.

-Bandwidth Monitoring Using ASA Netflow Export and PRTG
+Bandwidth Monitoring Using ASA NetFlow Export and PRTG

 Step 1: Configure the ASA

-The data to be exported is defined by a service policy which brings flow data to the analyzer server.
+The data to be exported is defined by a service policy that brings flow data to the analyzer server.
 The following code works fine if your ASA still uses the default global policy (replace x.x.x.x with the IP address of your PRTG installation and yy with the desired UDP port number).

 policy-map global_policy class class-default flow-export event-type all destination x.x.x.x yy